0nesheep/optical-take-home/README.md

 - Only one sort parameter can be provided at once.
 - If minimum and maximum inputs are incompatible (e.g. max < min), no error will be shown.
-Instead, a empty json object will be returned.
+Instead, an empty json object will be returned.
+- If parameters provided are invalid (e.g. numerical inputs like min and max are not numerical), an error will be shown.